When Emotional Triggers Arise: Finding Your Power Within

 • In her body: Her chest collapsed, stomach clenched, she stopped breathing fully.

-• In her behavior: She followed him, raised her voice, and then later felt ashamed for “overreacting.”
+• In her behavior: She followed him, raised her voice for reassurance, and then later felt ashamed for “overreacting.”

 Her partner stepping away for the night touched that old template.
-But the sequence—what she told herself, what she did in her body, how she reacted—that was hers.
-As she began to say in session:
+Her partner’s need for rest wasn’t the cause, it was the cue.
+The old program activated: the inner alarm went off, the story played, the body followed.
+The sequence - what she told herself, what she did in her body, how she reacted - that was hers.

 • “How I trigger myself is… I tell myself I’m about to be left.”